Skip to main content

 • Value: [hash0, hash1, hash2, hash3].

-Note how the None composition variant together with the asset ID limbs set to hashes from the asset value, ensure that instances of non-fungible assets are never attempted to be merged or split by the transaction kernel.
+Note how the None composition variant together with the asset class limbs set to hashes from the asset value, ensure that instances of non-fungible assets are never attempted to be merged or split by the transaction kernel.

 Examples of such assets include NFTs like a DevCon ticket.